aptech/docs/docs/tsmt/index.rst

 ++++++++++++++

 ========================== =====================================================================================================================
+:func:`aggdata`            Aggregates time series data from higher to lower frequency.
 :func:`arimass`            Estimates ARIMA models using a state space representation, the Kalman filter, and maximum likelihood.
+:func:`arimapredict`       Estimates forecasts using estimation results obtained from :func:`arimaFit`.
 :func:`autoregfit`         Estimates coefficients of a regression model with autoregressive errors of any specified order.
-:func:`vmdetrendmt`        Detrends data.
-:func:`tsdiff`             Differences matrices with or without seasonality.
-:func:`vmdiffmt`           Differences matrices.
-:func:`aggdata`            Aggregates time series data from higher to lower frequency.
-:func:`arimapredict`       Estimates forecasts using estimation results obtained from :func:`arimaFit`.
 :func:`breitung`           Panel series unit root testing.
 :func:`cdtest`             Runs cross-sectional dependence, CD, tests for panel data.
 :func:`dfgls`              Test for unit root in univariate time series.